alistairstead/talks/scaling-data-in-magento/scaling-data.md

 ---

 ## Replicator
-### A multi-threaded replication process over MySQL
+### A multi-threaded replication process over MySQL and other databases

 ---

-## Connection manager
+## Smart Connection manager
-### A smart connection manager that can filter based on query content
+### A smart connection manager that can route connections based on query content

 ---

 ## High availability
 ### Connection manager provides active service discovery
+### Magento connects to a local port 3306

 ---